 Growing up, I watched more than one mom skip this part of motherhood and they ended up straining their health and always wondered why their teenagers never cleaned.
 Even as a kid I knew what the problem was.

-By the time I was in Jr. High, my mom had taught us enough that she retired from cooking and cleaning until us girls moved out of the house.
+By the time I was in Jr. High, my mom had taught us enough that she retired from cooking and cleaning until we girls moved out of the house.
 And I’m so thankful for that work ethic.

 And my mental health has never been better.
 Trust me on this one; it’s a game-changer.

-- I got away from it all.
+4. Get away from it all.

-Thankfully, I’ve gotten pretty good at seeing when I need a breather long before it becomes essential.
+Over the years, I’ve gotten pretty good at seeing when I need a breather long before it becomes essential.
 I have used these measures many times because they work well for me.
 It’s important to have some go-to techniques that help you destress whenever you need them.

-- I made time to work on me.
+4. Make time to work on yourself.

 I live in what is considered a bustling suburb of Chicago and I’m telling you, life here can be hectic.
 Our personal lives are also very busy with work and school and church life.